What is the Colon Cancer Tumour Marker CEA Test?

 CEA is a useful marker in the monitoring of colorectal cancer therapy.
 Colorectal cancer is the second most common malignant disease in the whole world.
 CEA monitoring must start before treatment to establish the post-therapeutic decrease and the level for evaluating possible recurrences.

 A high level of a specific tumour marker can indicate a particular type of cancer.
-It helps the oncologist decide what treatment or combination will work best for a certain type of cancer.
-Evaluate how well the treatment worked.
+It helps the oncologist decide what treatment or combination will work best for a certain type of cancer and evaluate how well the treatment worked.
 Sometimes, tumour markers are used for screening to help detect a certain type of cancer in people at high risk before they have signs or symptoms.

 What are the Instructions for use?